NeuroTechX/ntx_slack_archive/eegdata.md

  >One key dataset is the BCI competition IV.
 It's referenced by so many papers.
 It sits behind a free registration where you must give email to get access.
 This was from 2008, i wonder if the original people would be willing to release access.
 I think by regulations probably this would require consent of original subjects, wherever they are.
 Just because of paperwork that is signed for experiments.

+5/4/2017 12:55 AM

+ **octonomy** :

+ >I'd be happy to work with SF neurotech x chapter to collect our own royalty-free dataset of MI data using OpenBCI 8-channel and 16-channel, to add some lower resolution data to the mix.
+If it's useable for this project.
+I can use a standard MI protocol and document it.